serenity-is/docs/services/upload.md

 ## Deleting and Archiving Files

 When a field value changes, `FileUploadBehavior` registers the old file for deletion through `FilesToDelete` (via `UnitOfWork.RegisterFilesToDelete`), so the file is removed only if the transaction commits.
 If `CopyToHistory` is set, the old file is archived instead of deleted.
+The same happens on row delete (`OnAfterDelete`), unless the row uses soft delete.

 `FilesToDelete` implements [IFilesToDelete](../api/dotnet/Serenity.Net.Services/Serenity.Web/IFilesToDelete.md), which tracks new and old files.
 [FilesToDeleteExtensions](../api/dotnet/Serenity.Net.Services/Serenity.Web/FilesToDeleteExtensions.md) provides `RegisterFilesToDelete`, which hooks the container into the unit of work so old files are deleted on commit and new files on rollback.
 [FileMetadataKeys](../api/dotnet/Serenity.Net.Services/Serenity.Web/FileMetadataKeys.md) defines the metadata keys stored alongside files (e.g. `OriginalName`, `EntityId`, `ImageSize`).

 ## Temporary → Permanent Copy

 When a row is saved, `FileUploadBehavior` moves the temporary file to its permanent location.
-The copy is driven by `UploadStorageExtensions.CopyTemporaryFile`, which takes a [`CopyTemporaryFileOptions`](../api/dotnet/Serenity.Net.Services/Serenity.Web/CopyTemporaryFileOptions.md) (the temporary file, the target `FilenameFormat`, and an `IFilesToDelete` container) and returns a [`CopyTemporaryFileResult`](../api/dotnet/Serenity.Net.Services/Serenity.Web/CopyTemporaryFileResult.md) with the new path, original name, thumbnail flag, and file size.
+The copy is driven by `UploadStorageExtensions.CopyTemporaryFile`, which takes a [`CopyTemporaryFileOptions`](../api/dotnet/Serenity.Net.Services/Serenity.Web/CopyTemporaryFileOptions.md) (the temporary file, the target `FilenameFormat`, and an `IFilesToDelete` container) and returns a [`CopyTemporaryFileResult`](../api/dotnet/Serenity.Net.Services/Serenity.Web/CopyTemporaryFileResult.md) with the new path, original name, thumbnail flag, and file size. `FileUploadBehavior` also writes file metadata (entity table, type, field, property, and ID) via `SetFileMetadata`.

 The [`OverwriteOption`](../api/dotnet/Serenity.Net.Services/Serenity.Web/OverwriteOption.md) controls what happens when a file already exists at the target path: